 - Deteriorating testing quality due to:

-- Manual end-to-end testing of the big data pipeline, which becomes error-prone and tends to miss out on corner cases, concurrency issues, etc.
+- Manual end-to-end testing of the modern data stack pipeline, which becomes error-prone and tends to miss out on corner cases, concurrency issues, etc.

-- Difficulty in capturing the lag issues in big data pipelines
+- Difficulty in capturing the lag issues in modern data stack pipelines

 - Longer and unpredictable release trains that leads to: